 - Indonesian workers are professional and very respectful.

 - The need for peace is valid with external parties, especially during discussions and negotiations.
 Don’t expect that negotiations will be so fast because it takes a lot of time to allow everyone to save their face.

-- More than 90% of the Indonesian population are Muslim and they celebrate Islamic holidays just like the Birthday of the Prophet Muhammed which are widely celebrated across Indonesia.
+- More than 90% of the Indonesian population are Muslim and they celebrate Islamic holidays just as the Birthday of the Prophet Muhammed which is widely celebrated across Indonesia.